scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

 .. figure:: fig/heft_with_calc.png
   :scale: 80 %

-  An example workflow DAG adapted from :cite:`topcuoglu2002` (the same workflow as in Figure :ref:`); weights on the edges describe data products from the respective parent node being sent to the child.
+  An example workflow DAG adapted from :cite:`topcuoglu2002` (the same workflow as in Figure :ref:`refdag`); weights on the edges describe data products from the respective parent node being sent to the child.
 In SHADOW, task computation cost is represented by  the total number of Floating Point Operations required to run the task (see Table :ref:`hefttable`).
-This is intended to alleviate the difficulty of converting the runtime between  different test environment configurations. :label:`heftcalc`
+This is intended to alleviate the difficulty of converting the run-time between  different test environment configurations. :label:`heftcalc`

 The ``models`` module provides the ``Workflow`` class, the foundational data structure of shadow.
-Currently, a ``Workflow`` object is initialised using a JSON configuration file that represents the underlying DAG structure of the workflow, along with storing different attributes for task-nodes and edges :ref:`heftcalc`.
+Currently, a ``Workflow`` object is initialised using a JSON configuration file that represents the underlying DAG structure of the workflow, along with storing different attributes for task-nodes and edges in Figure :ref:`heftcalc` (which is an extension of Figure :ref:`refdag`).

 .. table:: Table of Task (Giga) FLOP requirements, with the (Giga) FLOP/second provided by each respective machine :label:`hefttable`